ldrobnik/drobnik.writing/README.md

 The navigation bar’s minimalistic icon-based design contains the following elements:

-* the logo which also acts as a home button;
+* a logo which also acts as a home button;
 * the actual home button (pointing to **App.js**);
 * a button to change the language from English to Polish and vice versa;
 * a button to toggle the black-and-white mode;